 Or you can use an extension wand from Dremel to make the Dremel quieter.
 Put the motor in an insulated box and run the cord outside of the box to make it less loud when working.

 Wear some quality earplugs when working with Dremels for too long.
-Play some music, audiobooks, or podcast to reduce the stress that builds up when working in a noisy environment.
+Play some music, audiobooks, or podcasts to reduce the stress that builds up when working in a noisy environment.

 Never work more than 6 hours with Dremels without wearing earplugs since the loud noise can exceed the maximum safe hearing limit and can damage your eardrums over time.